ajschroeder/proxmox-packer-examples/README.md

 ## Packer Machine Image Builds

-Edit the `*.auto.pkrvars.hcl` file in each `builds/<type>/<build>` directory to configure the following virtual machine hardware settings, as required:
+Edit the `<build type>.pkrvars.hcl` file in the `config` directory for each type of build to set the following virtual machine hardware settings, as required:

 - CPUs `(int)`
 - CPU Cores `(int)`